-The Law Society’s Locum Service is an online database of lawyers who are available to work as locums.
-The Service provides information about lawyers who act as locums, although all listed locums are required to certify the validity of information on their qualifications and experience.
+The Law Society’s Locum Panel is an online database of lawyers who are available to work as locums.
+The Panel lists information about lawyers who act as locums.
+All listed locums are required to certify the validity of information on their qualifications and experience.

 A locum lawyer works for a short, usually fixed, term.
 Locums provide cover in situations such as the absence of staff or where the principal in a small or sole practice may need a break for recreational or health reasons.

 The Law Society’s Locum list provides contact details and information on the experience of lawyers who are available to be employed as locums.
 This information shows the following:

 - Locations where the locum is available for work;